dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 172.31.16.98
 ```

-Users need to make sure that the master node (node-0) has right permission to ssh to all the other nodes.
+Users need to make sure that the master node (node-0) has right permission to ssh to all the other nodes without password authentication.
+[This link](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/) provides instructions of setting passwordless SSH login.

 ### Step 2: partition the graph.